 Enjoy the Exotic Taste of Espetada (Kabobs) Straight from the Heart of Madeira Island!

 The people of Madeira love to skewer their meats!
 This delicious style of cooking is done with bay laurels in Madeira.
 This type of tree is where bay leaves come from, so just imagine the flavors that are infused into the meat as it cooks over the flames.

 Experience the Unique and Crispy Delight of Fried Corn from Madeira Island!

 The most popular side for any dish is a bit unusual but very creative-- "milho frito" with local herbs.
 These tasty little treats are made from cornmeal porridge that is cooled down before being cut into cubes and then fried.

 This delicious shellfish can be found both in Madeira and the Azores Islands, and they are widely considered a specialty of the archipelagos.
-Similar to clams, but slightly chewier, lapas are served on a hot skillet and covered in garlic, butter, lemon and sometimes pepper.
+Similar to clams, but slightly chewier, tapas are served on a hot skillet and covered in garlic, butter, lemon, and sometimes pepper.

 Peixe Espada com Banana (Fish Kabob with Banana)

 This dish may sound unusual, but it’s one of Madeira’s most famous regional dishes.
 Typically made with battered or breaded black swordfish, the fish is fried with a banana and served with a passion fruit custard sauce.